Eliane Elias, ‘Baubles, Bangles and Beads’ (studio recording)

 I can’t think of a single reason why Eliane Elias isn’t a household name (in contrast to, for example, Astrud Gilberto, who was asked to sing ‘The Girl from Ipanema’ because she was the only Brazilian in the studio at the moment who knew enough English).
 EE is outstandingly talented, accessible, commercially savvy, stunningly beautiful, highly esteemed professionally, thoroughly networked.
 Not that she’s done poorly in her 30-year professional career – she’s recorded with innumerable jazz heavyweights, won a couple of Grammies, recorded 25 albums for major labels in a whole bunch of styles.
 But you’ve never heard of her, right?

-She’s a blond bombshell who plays piano nose-to-nose with Herbie Hancock, wears LBDs memorably, and sings in a sultry alto that pales Diana Krall.
+She’s a blond bombshell who plays piano nose-to-nose with Herbie Hancock, wears LBDs (little black dresses) memorably, and sings in a sultry alto that pales Diana Krall.
 The comparison is telling.
-Eliane Elias isn’t a star, but she’s a natural blond, a serious jazz pianist, and she stays focused on the keyboard rather than the cameras.
+Eliane Elias isn’t a star, but she’s a serious jazz pianist and stays focused on the keyboard rather than the cameras.

 Born in 1960 in Sao Paolo, Brazil, she grew up on classical piano.
 At 21 she began touring as a jazz pianist in South America and Europe.
 There she met Eddie Gomez, long-time bassist of EE’s guiding light Bill Evans.
 Gomez brought her to New York, where she became pianist for the jazz/fusion supergroup Steps Ahead, with Gomez and Michael Brecker.
 After leaving the group, she hooked up with trumpeter Randy Brecker, a collaboration which produced an album and a daughter, both named Amanda (1986).